ahadb/flat-file-cms/README.md

 ### Flot

-no database CMS, written in PHP, supports themes, soon plugins, and flexible taxonomies (data types) .
-Hybrid static/dynamic CMS that's cached by default.
+no database CMS, written in PHP, supports themes, soon plugins, and flexible taxonomies (data types).
+Hybrid static/dynamic CMS that&rsquo;s cached by default.
 Runs on anything with PHP.
 Still being developed, but has a good base of features.

 **Technology:** PHP